Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Background material

-\begin{definition} A group $\Gamma$ is said to satisfy the \emph{global WWPD hypothesis} if there exists a normal subgroup $N \normal \Gamma$ of finite index, an action $N \act X$ on a hyperbolic complex, and a rank~$2$ free subgroup $F \subgroup N$, such that the following hold: \begin{enumerate} \item Each element of $N$ acts either loxodromically or elliptically on $X$. \item The restricted action $F \act X$ is Schottky and each of its nonidentity elements is WWPD with respect to the action $N \act X$. \item For each inner automorphism $i_g \from \Gamma \to \Gamma$, letting $N \act_{g} X$ denote the composed action $N \xrightarrow{i_g} N \act X$, the restricted action $F \act_{g} X$ satisfies one of the following: \begin{enumerate} \item $F \act_{g} X$ is Schottky and each of its nonidentity elements is WWPD with respect to the action $N \act_{g} X$; or \item $F \act_{g} X$ is elliptic. \end{enumerate} \end{enumerate} In situations where $N$, its action $N \act X$, and/or $F$ are specified, we shall adopt phrases like ``$\Gamma$ satisfies WWPD with respect to $N$, its action $N \act X$, and/or $F$''.
+\begin{definition} Given a group $\Gamma$, the \emph{global WWPD property} for $\Gamma$ says that there exists a finite index normal subgroup $N \normal \Gamma$, a hyperbolic action $\A \from N \act X$, and a rank~$2$ free subgroup $F \subgroup N$, such that the following hold: \begin{enumerate} \item Each element of $N$ acts either loxodromically or elliptically on $X$. \item The restricted action $F \act X$ is Schottky and each of its nonidentity elements is WWPD with respect to the action $N \act X$. \item For each $g \in \Gamma$, the action $F \act_g X$ obtained by restricting $N \act_g X$ satisfies one of the following two properties: \begin{enumerate} \item $F \act_{g} X$ is Schottky and each of its nonidentity elements is WWPD with respect to the action $N \act_{g} X$; or \item $F \act_{g} X$ is elliptic. \end{enumerate} \end{enumerate} In situations where $N$, its action $N \act X$, and/or $F$ are specified, we shall adopt phrases like ``$\Gamma$ satisfies WWPD'' or ``$\gamma$ satisfies WWPD with respect to $N$'', etc. \end{definition}